moleculerjs/database/docs/README.md

 The service uses the cache key to store the created adapter.
 Therefore in the next time, if the cache key is present in the cache, the service won't create a new adapter instance but will use the previous one.

 [About multi-tenant configuration, read more here](#multi-tenancy).

+Please note that if you have many tenants, the service will open many connections to the database.
+This is not optimal and can lead to resource problems.
+To limit the number of connected adapters, use the `maximumAdapters` mixin options.
+When the number of adapters reaches this number, the service will close the oldest used adapter.

 ## `entityChanged`
 `entityChanged(type: String, data?: any, ctx?: Context, opts?: object)`